fernandezpablo85/fernandezpablo85.github.com/_posts/2012-01-17-evented_api_node.md

 <script src="https://gist.github.com/1623971.js">_</script>

 We're using [EventEmitter](http://nodejs.org/docs/latest/api/events.html), a class that's part of node's library (the object you get from an http response inherits from it too).
-Feel free to dig into the docs, but the most important methods of it are emit, `which` is used to fire events, and `on` which attaches handlers to particular events.
+Feel free to dig into the docs, but the most important methods of it are `emit`, which is used to fire events, and `on` which attaches handlers to particular events.
 Those handlers receive the parameters provided to the emit method.

 # Wrapping up